ENEC 259: Coral Reef Ecology + Management

 Finally, we find it important to nurture a strong sense of community amongst our students, so we hope this experience will help build strong bonds of camaraderie and contribute to the intellectual environment within IE.

 - Understanding the basic ecological processes and roles of coral reefs, mangroves, and sea grass beds

 - Exploring the relationship between reef organisms and benthic habitat

 - Educating students about the various threats to coral reefs around the world and exploring management options that can offer some protection to coral reef communities.

-This course has a non-refundable $150 course fee.
 See the Costs page for a detailed description of costs associated with this course before you register, and make sure you review the Trip Details page and What to Bring page for all the important details about the trip.